jerilynliu/gitskills/README.md

 change the readme file in dev branch.
 The best computer is Legion.
+Oh yeah!